 Blog – Posted on Thursday, May 28

-Cosmic Horror: 15 Titles to Start You Off
+Cosmic Horror: 15 of the Most CHILLING Titles to Start You Off

 To honor their achievements, this post will largely focus on titles other than those written by Lovecraft — not least because we already covered 10 of his must-read works in another post!
 Without further ado, dip your toes into this wide-ranging list of 15 chilling cosmic horror titles to get you started with the genre.